SouvikShome11/populo_project/readme.md

 # Reqres.in API CRUD Tests with Playwright

-This project contains Playwright tests for performing CRUD operations on the Reqres.in API.
+This project contains Playwright tests for performing CRUD operations on the **Reqres.in API** .

+## Tech Stack

+- Playwright
+- Javascript
+- Github Actions (To Run the test in remote)

 ## Prerequisites